← Back to 史記

 38

 General Cao Xiang, in his capacity as the Marquis of Pingyang, served as General of the Rear and accompanied the Grand General on the campaign out of Dingxiang.
-Xiang was the grandson of Cao Can.
+Xiang was the grandson of Cao Shen.

 39